franckLdx/ts-async-loop/ts-async-loop/README.md

       ['C', 3]
     )
 ```
 asyncFunc('A', 1) and asyncFunc('B', 2) are executed first.
-One one of them is terminated, asyncFunc('C', 3) is called
+One one of them is terminated, asyncFunc('C', 3) is called.

 Whatever end of executin is, first item od resutls array is always the result of the first asyncFunc execution, second items is always it the result of the second call, and so on.